gmalet/gmalet.github.io/_pages/research.md

 ---

-In my research, I study the domestic sources of international cooperation, especially in the context of the European Union.
-At the crossroad of European politics and EU politics, my research agenda analyzes how voters form their political preferences and at which level of government they want their preferences to be addressed.
-In particular, I am interested in how voters learn from foreign developments, how they respond to party discourse, and how the interactions between voters and parties shape the course of European integration.
+My research focuses on public opinion and party competition, with a special focus on the domestic politics of European integration.
+At the crossroad of European politics and EU politics, my research agenda examines both how voters form their political preferences and how party elites respond to these preferences.
+In particular, I am interested in how voters learn from foreign developments, how they shape and respond to party discourse, and how the policies produced by the European Union affect whether people support a political authority beyond the nation state.

 - **Publications**
+	- "Have your cake and eat it, too?
+Switzerland and the feasibility of differentiated integration after Brexit" <em>West European Politics</em>, forthcoming. (with S. Walter)
+	<em>2022 EUSA Best Conference Paper Award</em>

     - "Cross-national social influence: How foreign votes can affect domestic public opinion." <em>Comparative Political Studies</em>, 2022. <a href="https://journals.sagepub.com/doi/full/10.1177/00104140221088846">Link</a>